-Upon successful completion of the course, students will be able to:
+Upon successful completion of the course, you will be able to:

-• Explain the basic history, development, and belief system of various religious traditions.
+- Explain the basic history, development, and belief system of various religious traditions. - Recognize religious themes and concepts found in other cultures. - Identify the meaning behind religious concepts and symbols. - Evaluate your own religious views in regards to other cultures and paradigms of religious thought.

-- Recognize religious themes and concepts found in other cultures. - Identify the meaning behind religious concepts and symbols. - Evaluate their own religious views regarding other cultures and paradigms of religious thought. - Apply critical thinking to various topics in the field of religious studies. - Think creatively about religious issues in the contemporary world. - Perform field research to better understand a particular religious community.
+- Apply critical thinking to various topics in the field of religious studies. - Think creatively about religious issues in the contemporary world. - Perform field research to better understand a particular religious community.